Loading...

 When you are registered with the VOEC scheme, you will receive a VOEC identification number.
 You will need to add this to your shipments to Norway and also to supply the relevant information for the shipment as directed when you book through your Shipmondo account, in order to make sure you get the correct customs clearance.

 Several carriers are ready with a solution.
-This means that if you have your own agreement with GLS, PostNord Denmark, DHL Express, GEODIS, UPS, DHL Parcel, DHL Freight or Deutsche Post, your shipments will be marked correctly when you send to Norway via Shipmondo, when your VOEC number from Norway is set up correctly.
+This means that if you have your own agreement with Asendia, Deutsche Post, DHL Express, DHL Freight Sweden, DSV XPress, FedEx, GEODIS, GLS Denmark, Interfjord, PostNL, PostNord Denmark, Finland and Sweden or UPS, your shipments will be marked correctly when you send to Norway via Shipmondo, when your VOEC number from Norway is set up correctly.

-You can set up your VOEC number on your Shipmondo account under your company settings.
+You can set up your VOEC number and see the whole list of carriers on your Shipmondo account under your company settings.
 Then your VOEC number will be inserted on your customs documents when you book shipments to Norway through your own freight agreement.
 It is your responsibility to ensure that the number is entered correctly so that customs clearance can take place.

 Send us an email at support@shipmondo.com, and we’ll add your VOEC number to your shipping agreement on your Shipmondo account.